Hamzah-Asadullah/Wikipedia-Summaries/README.md

----
-license: cc-by-sa-4.0
-task_categories:
-- question-answering
-- summarization
-- sentence-similarity
-- text-generation
-language:
-- en
-tags:
-- wikipedia
-- authentic
-- non-synthetic
-viewer: false
-size_categories:
-- 1K<n<10K
----

 > [!NOTE]
+> See `main.py` to view script used to "scrape" the summaries (only 23k because of their rate-limiting).
 > See APPENDIX A for licensing background.

-> [!NOTE]
 > See APPENDIX B for restrictions on commercial use (also applies to models trained on this data).
+---
 **Summary**:
 - 23,000 Wikipedia articles with title-summary pairs
 - JSON format with { "title": "summary", ...
 22,999 times }